 About Me

 I’m an experienced and accomplished tutor, communicator, and learner.
 I’ve worked with middle and high school students, as well as undergraduates at Yale and Princeton.
-I’m here to help determined students achieve their learning goals through focused, adaptive tutoring.
+I’m here to help determined students achieve their learning goals through focused, adaptive tutoring—whether those goals relate to an entrance exam you have to take, a class you need help in, writing you want to improve, or simply an area you want to learn more about.

 Background